New Testament Greek 3: module 1

 What level is the course and do I need any particular skills?

-This is a course for students who have already spent a good amount of time learning New Testament Greek, or any dialect of Ancient Greek.
-If you have done one year of university-level Greek but perhaps it was some time ago, or recent but you don’t feel you thoroughly understood it, then this course will be perfect for you.
+This is a course for students who have already spent a considerable amount of time learning New Testament Greek, or any dialect of Ancient Greek.
+If you have completed a full university-level Greek course but perhaps it was some time ago, or recent but you don’t feel you thoroughly understood it, then this course will be perfect for you.
 If you learned Classical Greek but want to read the New Testament with a deeper understanding of its idiosyncratic language, then this course would also be right.
-Finally, it would also be the right level if you have self-taught a fair amount of Greek or taken the first year of this course at City Lit.
+Finally, it would also be the right level if you have self-taught a Koine Greek textbook or taken the first two years of this course at City Lit.
 As this course is taught in English, you should be able to follow verbal and written instructions in English and take part in group discussions on readings / exercises / grammar points.

 How will I be taught, and will there be any work outside the class?